gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 From **Visual Studio Code**, select **File** from the main menu, then **Open Folder**.
 Navigate to and open the **github/Lab1-ssh-debug** folder.

 1. From Visual Studio Code: File -> Open Folder
-2. Navigate to github/Lab1-ssh-debug directory
+2. Navigate to **github/Lab1-ssh-debug** directory
 3. Open the **app.py** file and review the contents
 4. Set a breakpoint at the first line of code in the **show_telemetry** function (**now = datetime.now()**) by doing any one of the following:

     - With the cursor on that line, press F9, or,
-    - With the cursor on that line, select the Debug > Toggle Breakpoint menu command, or, Click directly in the margin to the left of the line number (a faded red dot appears when hovering there).
+    - With the cursor on that line, select the Debug > Toggle Breakpoint menu command, or, click directly in the margin to the left of the line number (a faded red dot appears when hovering there).
 The breakpoint appears as a red dot in the left margin:

     ![Start the flask web application](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/vs-code-flask-app.png)

-5. Review the debug options.
+5. Review the **debug** options.
     1. Switch to Debug view in Visual Studio Code (using the left-side activity bar).

         ![open launch json file](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/vs-code-open-launch-json.png)